anttisalonen/progbook/rst/components.rst

 .. topic:: Engineering spec 1

-  The software shall consist of four executables: parse_gps, sched, merge and display to implement the main behaviour and a main executable, bus, to glue them together.
+  The software shall consist of five executables: parse_gps, sched, merge and display to implement the main behaviour and a main executable, bus, to glue them together.

   "parse_gps" shall take three parameters: current time, filename identifying the current GPS data (gps_raw.txt) and filename identifying the historical GPS data (gps.txt).
 It shall output, to stdout, the incoming bus data in the following format: